opendcs/opendcs/docs/source/legacy-lrgs-userguide.rst

 Dadds WebHooks
 ~~~~~~~~~~~~~~

-If the above LrgsHttpInput interface is enabled you can set your LRGS to recieve webhook messages
+If the above LrgsHttpInput interface is enabled you can set your LRGS to receive webhook messages
 with the following additional configuration

    LrgsInput.httpStatus.web.daddsWebHook_0=81db31f4-02c2-43a2-8e38-92cbe02c6264